dolphindb/Tutorials_EN/streaming_tutorial.md

 6. If the injection speed of streaming data fluctuates greatly and peak periods cause the consumption queue to reach the queue depth limit (default 10 million), then we can modify configuration parameters 'maxPubQueueDepthPerSite' and 'maxSubQueueDepth' to increase the maximum queue depth of the publisher and the subscriber.
 However, as memory consumption increases as queue depth increases, memory usage should be planned and monitored to properly allocate memory.

-### 6. Visualization
+### 7. Visualization

-Streaming data visualization can be divided into two types:
+Streaming data visualization can be either real-time value monitoring or trend monitoring.

-- Real-time value monitoring: refresh aggregated value of streaming data in rolling window periodically.
+- Real-time value monitoring: conduct rolling-window computation of aggregated functions with streaming data periodically.

-- Trend monitoring: generate dynamic chart with newly release data and previous related data.
+- Trend monitoring: generate dynamic charts with streaming data and historical data.

 Various data visualization platforms support real-time monitoring of streaming data, such as the popular open source data visualization framework Grafana.
 DolphinDB has implemented the interface between the server and client of Grafana.
 For details, please refer to the tutorial：https://github.com/dolphindb/grafana-datasource/blob/master/README.md